Review: Disney’s All-Star Music Resort

 Disney’s All-Star Music Resort is divided into five areas.

-Of these, a third floor room in buildings 2 or 9, the Jazz Inn, away from the pools, is the best place to stay.
+Of these areas, a third floor room in buildings 7 or 8, the Broadway Hotel, is the best place to stay.

 Music has the same problem the other values do: it can be packed with teenagers who are at Walt Disney World as part of a tournament or other sports event.

 As a result, the resort can be very loud and boisterous.
 Buildings around the pools are particularly so.